Twins vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .250 with a home run, three walks and three RBI.
+- Rutschman hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .300 with a home run, two walks and three RBI.

 Rutschman Recent Games